-Percent in top tenth of high school graduating of Percent in top quarter of high school graduating Percent in top half of high school graduating class Percent in bottom half of high school graduating Percent in bottom quarter of high school graduating Percent of total first-time, first-year (freshman) class N/A ass N/A g class N/A tting class N/A A A } To A op half + bottom half = 100%. igh school class rank: C11.
-Percentage of all enrolled, degree-seeking, fi point averages within each of the following r from whom you collected high school GPA.
-Percent who had GPA of 3.75 and higher 23% Percent who had GPA between 3.50 and 3.74 19% Percent who had GPA between 3.25 and 3.49 10% Percent who had GPA between 3.00 and 3.24 18% Percent who had GPA between 2.50 and 2.99 20% Percent who had GPA between 2.0 and 2.49 9% Percent who had GPA between 1.0 and 1.99 1% Percent who had GPA below 1.0 0% C12.
-Average high school GPA of all degree-seek 3.26 Percent of total first-time, first-year (freshman) Admission Policies C13.
-Application fee Does your institution have an application fee?
-Amount of application fee:\$35 ⊠ Yes □ No Can it be waived for applicants with financial no eed? ⊠ Yes □ No If you have an application fee and an on-line app Same fee: Free:X Reduced: lication optio on, please in ndicate policy for students who apply on-lir e:
+Percent in top tenth of high school graduating class N/A Percent in top quarter of high school graduating class N/A Percent in top half of high school graduating class N/A Tan half thattam half 1000/ Percent in bottom half of high school graduating class N/A $ \begin{tabular}{lllllllllllllllllllllllllllllllllll$ Percent in bottom quarter of high school graduating class s N/A Percent of total first-time, first-year (freshman) students who subm itted high school class rank:

+C11.
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
+Report information only for those students from whom you collected high school GPA.

+Percent who had GPA of 3.75 and higher 23% Percent who had GPA between 3.50 and 3.74 17% Percent who had GPA between 3.25 and 3.49 12% Percent who had GPA between 3.00 and 3.24 19% Percent who had GPA between 2.50 and 2.99 20% Percent who had GPA between 2.0 and 2.49 8% Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 1% 0% 100%

+C12.
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: \\\3.27\\\

+Percent of total first-time, first-year (freshman) students who submitted high school GPA: \100\\\%

+Admission Policies

+C13.
+Application fee

+Does your institution have an application fee?
+Yes 🗌 No Amount of application fee:\$35 Can it be waived for applicants with financial need?
+Yes 🗌 No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: \\\\\\

+Free: \X\\\ Reduced:

 Can on-line application fee be waived for applicants with financial need?
-Yes
+N/A - no fee for online application